3.2. Measures of Central Tendency

 \[\begin{split}\tilde{x} = \begin{cases} x_{\left(\frac{n+1}{2}\right)}, & \text{if } n \text{ is odd} \\[4pt] \frac{x_{\left(\frac{n}{2}\right)} + x_{\left(\frac{n}{2}+1\right)}}{2}, & \text{if } n \text{ is even} \end{cases}\end{split}\]

-where \(x_{(i)}\) represents the \(i\)-th smallest value in the dataset.
+where \(x_{(i)}\) represents the \(i\)-th smallest value in the data set.

 Properties